Deepam-Rai/Notes/Hadoop.md

 #TODODefinition:

-MapReduce is:
-- A framework.
+- Is a framework.
-- A programming model for data processing.
+- Is a programming model for data processing.
 - Can work with MapReduce program written in various languages.
 - Is inherently parallel.
 - Has two phases Map and Reduce.
 - Framework exposes functions - Map and Reduce, the input and output for both is (key,value) pair.
     - The key and value can be of any datatype or data-structure.
     - This design makes it possible to sequence multiple Map-Reduce.
+- Uses HDFS for storage.
 ## Map
 >Definition: Map is the task that is to be run on each chunk of the data in map phase.
 - Input and output(s) are (key,value) pair(s).
 - They are run on the datanodes that possess the chunks.
 - Typically they run parallely on multiple nodes working on different chunks.
 - Its output (key,value) pairs are hashed into intermediate files.
+- Have the advantage of data locality.
 ## Intermediate Files
 >These are the output files of Map tasks.
 - They sit on local file system.